An Easy Project for Storing Weights

-The weight stand is on casters with three tiers and is a compact size to organize weights with PowerBlocks (adjustable weights) sitting on the top.
+The easy to build portable weight stand is on casters with three tiers and is a compact size to organize weights with PowerBlocks (adjustable weights) sitting on the top.
 I used aluminum bar and angle accents to give the stand a more “sporty” look and it is easy to move out of the way after my workout!

 - 1-1/4″ pocket hole screws